hallski/MogKit/README.md

 // result is now @[@101, @102, @103]
 ```

+### Use to easily implement some transformation functions
 Another cases is when you have some data structure and you want to add a functional API to it, for example extending `NSArray`.
 In order to for example add a `filter` function to array, all you need to do is

 ```objective-c